Milkman337/simpleJDB/README.md

 *   Support for multiple data types: simpleJDB supports storing integers, strings, floats, and lists as values.
 *   Concurrency Support: simpleJDB is thread-safe and can handle simultaneous access and modification of data by multiple users.
+*   Staging/Commit: simpleJDB has a staging/commit feature that allows you to make changes to the data before committing them to the json file.
 *   Documentation: simpleJDB is well-documented and easy to understand, making it easier to get started with the library.
 *   Unit testing: simpleJDB has a comprehensive test suite to ensure that the library is working as expected and to catch any bugs before they are released to the public.